ma1tena/autonomous_turret/README.md

 ## Limitations

 The system works best with a single visible person.
 It is sensitive to lighting conditions.
 It does not support multi-object tracking.
 PID parameters are tuned manually.
 A wired connection is required.

+## Development Note

+The project was developed with the help of Claude Code, which was used throughout the implementation process for coding assistance and debugging.

 ## Future Work